 The Stansport 2-Burner

-close score, with the Stansport having slightly better performance in our simmering test, 5,000 more BTUs per burner.
+close score, with the Stansport performing a smidge better in our simmering test, 5,000 more BTUs per burner.
 But, both this and the Everest are great which is why they both get top honors.
 The Stansport

-handled fine tuning and low cooking like a boss, boiled quickly, and had great wind resistance.
-Across the board, the Stansport performed fantastically, with high scores in every category we tested.
+handles fine tuning and low cooking like a boss, boils quickly, and fights back against windy conditions.
+Across the board, the Stansport landed at the top of the group, with high scores in every category we tested.
 Recently, Stansport announced that this stove will be discontinued: get it while you can or nab the Everest

 Read Full Review: Stansport 2-Burner